 If this solution isn’t sufficient, review the Windows Event Log for additional error details.
 Launch the Windows Event Viewer and navigate to the following session.

 Event Viewer - System Log

-I hope you found this blog post helpful.
+I hope you found this blog post on How to fix LDAP connection error helpful.
 If you have any questions, please let me know in the comment session.